Fluoride2024-07-20T12:27:53-04:00

 The IAOMT has a number of helpful resources about fluoride.
 These include the following:

-In addition to the materials above, which represent our most up-to-date and popular resources, we have also collected articles about fluoride, which you can access by clicking on the button below.
+In addition to the materials above, which represent our most up-to-date and popular resources, we have also collected articles about fluoride, which you can access below.

 Choi et al, 2012: Developmental Fluoride Neurotoxicity: A Systematic Review and Meta-Analysis